mvonherrmann-bit/project_groupB/README.md

 ### Velocity
+### * Milestone 1

+### *Option 1: Calculation base on number of hours
 We have calculated the velocity as below:
 * Sprint start date: 7-Oct
-* sprint end date: 8-Dec
+* sprint end date: 2-Nov
-* working days:	45
+* working days:	19
 * team size: 4
-* work hours per day: 2
+* work hours per day: 1
-* total available hours: 360
+* total available hours: 76
-* average daily available hours: 8
+* average daily available hours: 4
 * average productivity:	80
-* productivity hours: 28
+* productivity hours: 60.8
-* average daily productive hours: 6.4
+* average daily productive hours: 3.2

 ### Burn Down Chart:
 We have created the burn down calculator to input the working hours for each developer.
 Please follow the link https://bit.ly/31q50o7
 (Only CGU member with this link can access, but only our team can edit)
 ![image](https://i.ibb.co/KDqyMKz/Burndownchart.png)

 ### Stand Up Meeting:
 Meeting #1